 If you’ve been shopping for a way to bring Garmin G1000 simulation into your flight school, classroom, or home, you’ve probably noticed that most full-fledged G1000 flight simulators are prohibitively expensive … and most inexpensive G1000 flight training tools lack many of the features you need the most as an instructor or pilot.

 The Flight1 Aviation Technologies G1000 Student Simulator software fills the gap.
-It works together with Microsoft® Flight Simulator X or Lockheed Martin® Prepar3D™ to provide you with a uniquely immersive training experience.
+It works together with Lockheed Martin® Prepar3D™ version 4 to provide you with a uniquely immersive training experience.
 You can train just like you do in the air … without ever leaving the ground.

 You can use the G1000 Student Simulator software with your existing monitors and flight simulation hardware.